 The cost to install centralized heat and air may not be cheap, especially when you take into consideration the labor involved, the removal of old ductwork, the cost of rehanging new pipes, in addition to the price of the unit by itself.
 But it should give you peace of mind knowing you have a new central air system, not to mention improve the resale value of your home if you plan to list your house or refinance in the future.

 Wondering how you’re going to pay for it all?
 You could consider taking out an unsecured home improvement loan to cover the central air installation cost.
-With SoFi, there are no origination fees or prepayment penalties.
+With SoFi, there are no fees required.

 Photo credit: iStock/Pramote2015